sxs-collaboration/gwsurrogate/README.md

 >>> pytest                               # run all tests
 >>> pytest -v -s                         # run all tests with high verbosity
 ```

+# Contributing

+We welcome contributions!
+Here's how you can get involved:

+1. **Report Bugs or Suggest Enhancements**:
+   Use the [GitHub issue tracker](https://github.com/sxs-collaboration/gwsurrogate/issues) to report bugs or suggest new features.
+Before submitting, consider browsing through existing issues to see if your concern has already been addressed.
+A developer will respond to issues that are opened on GitHub.

+2. **Contribute Code**:
+   We use the [fork and pull request model](https://help.github.com/articles/creating-a-pull-request-from-a-fork/) for code contributions.
+Fork the repository, make your changes, and submit a pull request.

+Please ensure you follow our [Code of Conduct](https://github.com/sxs-collaboration/gwsurrogate?tab=coc-ov-file) when contributing.

 # NSF Support #